matpakke/Security-Management-and-Governance-Royal-Holloway-London/README.md

 ---

-*'The organization shall plan and prepare for managing information security incidents by defining, estabishing and communicating information security incident management processes, roles, and responsibilities.'* - ISO/IEC 27002, Clause 5.24
+*"The organization shall plan and prepare for managing information security incidents by defining, estabishing and communicating information security incident management processes, roles, and responsibilities."* - **ISO/IEC 27002, Clause 5.24**

 ---